ishwork/WeatherNow/README.md

 - **Redux Toolkit Integration**: Efficient state management with RTK Query for API calls
 - **Type-Safe**: Built with TypeScript for better development experience
 - **Modern UI**: Clean and intuitive interface with Tailwind CSS
+- **Docker Support**: Easily run and develop the app in containers using the provided Dockerfile

 ## 🌐 Live Demo